mindkin/hourfleet/docs/howitworks.md

 Bookings work like most people imagine they should, with some interesting limitations:

-* First, a borrower makes a 'Request' to rent a car, for a specific period of time.
+- First, a borrower makes a 'Request' to rent a car for a specific period of time.
 They get the chance to ask a question of the car owner, for example: "I'd like to take my child with me on this trip, would you be able to include one of your baby car seats in the car please".
-* A booking 'Request' is sent to the car owner to approve.
+- A booking 'Request' is sent to the car owner to approve.
 (Unless the car owner has configured the car for auto-approval, in which case, the request is immediately approved as long as the car is available).
-* The car owner, when they get to it, looks at all their booking requests and considers which to approve, or which to decline.
-If there are multiple requests for the car at the same time, the car owner will compare the requests to see which works out best for them, approve one or none, and decline the others.
+- The car owner, when they get to it, looks at all their booking requests and considers which to approve, or which to decline.
+If there are multiple requests for the car at the same time, the car owner will compare the requests to see which works out best for them, approve one or none, declining the others.
-* If a car owner does not approve or decline a request up until (e.g 15mins) before the booking should actually start, then the request is automatically expired.
+- If a car owner does not approve or decline a request up until a configured time span (e.g 15mins) before the booking should actually start, then the request is automatically expired.
-* If a request is approved, then the borrower is notified, the schedule, home location, and prices are locked in for the borrower.
+- If a request is approved, then the borrower is notified.
+The schedule, home location, and prices are locked in for the borrower.
-* Before the booking is due to start, the borrower has the option to request an extension to the schedule, but only if the car is available for that whole time.
+- Before the booking is due to start, the borrower has the option to request an extension to the schedule, but only if the car is available for that whole time.
-* Before the booking actually starts, the borrower will use the app to find the car (on a map).
+- Before the booking actually starts, the borrower will use the app to find the car (a location displayed on a map).
-* The borrower can actually start the booking early (within e.g 15mins before scheduled start), if the car is at the home location, and the previous booking is done.
+- The borrower has the ability to start the booking early within a time span (e.g 15mins) of the scheduled start, if the car is at the home location, and if there is no booking of the car currently in use.
-* The borrower starts the booking (in the app), they open the car and they drive it away.
-They will have up until (e.g 15mins) before the scheduled end of the booking to actually start the booking and use the car, otherwise the booking will expire, assuming the borrower was a "no show".
+- The borrower starts the booking (in the app), they open the car and they drive it away.
+They will have up until a period (e.g 15mins) before the scheduled end of the booking to actually start the booking and use the car, otherwise the booking will expire, assuming the borrower was a "no show".
-* During the use of the car, the borrower will have the option to extend the scheduled end date of the booking, as long as teh car is not already scheduled fro another booking then.
+- During the use of the car, the borrower will have the option to extend the scheduled end date of the booking, as long as the car is not already scheduled for another booking during that period.
-* After use, the borrower must return the car to its agreed home location, or close by.
+- After use, the borrower must return the car to its agreed home location, or within a distance tolerance defined by the car owner.
 In some cases, like urban on-street parking, it may not actually be possible to return the car to its designated home location (as the park may be occupied), so the borrower must make an effort to park it as close as possible.
 Ultimately, the car owner will decide whether the final location is acceptable to them.
-* The borrower completes the booking (in the app) and locks the car.
-They give feedback about their experience of the car to the car owner.
+- The borrower locks the car and completes the booking (in the app).
+They then have the option to leave a rating and some feedback about their experience of the car to the car owner.
+On a P2P network these become publically visible, but are hidden on a B2C network except to network managers.
-* If the borrower returns the car late, and its more than (e.g 5mins) past scheduled end time, then a one time late fee penalty is applied (e.g \$50), and for every minute late there is an hourly late fee applied (e.g \$1/min).
+- If the borrower returns the car late, and its more than (e.g 5mins) past scheduled end time, then a one time late fee penalty is applied (e.g \$50), and for every minute late there is an hourly late fee applied (e.g \$1/min).
-* After the borrower returns the car (in the app) the owner can review the final booking, and must accept the final situation of the car.
+- After the borrower returns the car (in the app) the owner can review the final booking, and must accept the final situation of the car.
 They can choose to give feedback at this point.
 If the car owner does not complete the booking within (e.g 3 days) the booking is auto-completed on their behalf.
-* Finally, once the booking is completed, the borrower is charged all usage/late fees, and the car owner is remitted their earnings.
+- Finally, once the booking is completed, the borrower is charged all usage/late fees, and the car owner is remitted their earnings.

 > Note: In the points above, all example times and costs given are defaults, and are configurable for your specific network.
 These settings are all defined in your configuration for the 'Scheduled'. usage model.
 See the [configuration](#youconfigure.html#business-model) for more details.